-Not to give you a social commentary on your existing life, but to offer a premonition of why you might make excuses for not following your passion.
-There are plenty of reasons people don’t do this.
+Not to give you a social commentary on your existing life, but to offer a premonition of why you might not follow your passion.
+There are plenty of reasons people don’t.
 And by breaking down those reasons, you’ll have more inclination to do something amazing.

 What do you want to be when you grow up?

 Emilie Wapnick, Writer and Career Coach, never knew.
 The question in itself made her feel nervous as she struggled to find particular things she was good at, or enjoyed more than others.
 She’d pursue interests, and steadily over time, get bored or intimidated by the effort needed to reach the next level.

 For anyone else who’s trodden this path, it might seem impossible to get a career out of one of them.